hazelcast/hazelcast-zookeeper/README.md

 hazelcast-zookeeper-3.6.3 has been tested with Curator 2.9.0 and Zookeeper 3.4.6

-Current Snapshot version of hazelcast-zookeeper has been tested with Curator 4.0.1 and Zookeeper 3.5.3-beta
+hazelcast-zookeeper-4.0 has been tested with Curator 4.0.1 and Zookeeper 3.5.7

 ### Known Issues
 There is an issue between zookeeper and curator client in some versions.
 You may get `Received packet at server of unknown type 15` error.